firasm/Firas-PhD-thesis/Final revisions/tracking_revisions.md

 ## Suggestions from the External

-- [ ] {JD} you say that the time it takes all nuclei to relax back to M0 is T1.
+- [X] {JD} you say that the time it takes all nuclei to relax back to M0 is T1.
 This is incorrect.
+	- Fixed in commit baf4ecc

 - [X] {JD} there is reference missing on pdf page 34
 	- Fixed by recompiling document ed89419